CTBC: Contact-Triggered Blind Climbing for Wheeled Bipedal Robots with Instruction Learning and Reinforcement Learning: RELATED WORK

 In complex-terrain locomotion, conventional model-based methods often hinge on either simple heuristics that dictate when to walk or when to drive~\cite{ref10}, or on fixed, pre-defined gait sequences~\cite{ref11}.
 Most policies for legged robots still embed hand-engineered gait patterns~\cite{ref12,ref13} or biologically inspired motion primitives~\cite{ref6,ref14}.

 Bjelonic et al.~\cite{ref15} introduced an online gait generator driven by leg availability: when the availability score of any leg drops below a threshold, the leg is automatically switched to swing while the others continue to drive or support; a single MPC parameter set suffices for all gaits, eliminating manual cost-weight tuning.
 Klemm et al.~\cite{ref16} leveraged non-smooth trajectory optimization to co-solve global motion planning and contact switching for stairs, steps and jumps in one pass, creating a closed perception–control loop and demonstrating continuous stair climbing on the Ascento wheeled-leg platform.
 Lee et al.~\cite{ref17} trained a quadrupedal wheeled robot with RL to switch on-the-fly between high-speed wheel driving and legged obstacle clearance in response to commands and terrain, enabling robust obstacle traversal.
 Lee et al.~\cite{ref18} further proposed a fully-integrated end-to-end framework that fuses model-free RL, privileged learning and hierarchical control, allowing seamless transitions between walking and driving for tasks such as table jumping and stair climbing.
-Chamorro et al.~\cite{ref3} demonstrated that a blind RL policy, operating without vision or localization, enables Ascento to reliably climb 15 cm stairs by relying solely on a positional objective, binary terrain flags, and an asymmetric actor-critic architecture.
+Chamorro et al.~\cite{ref3} demonstrated that a blind RL policy, operating without vision or localization, allows the Ascento robot to climb 15 cm stairs by relying solely on positional objectives, binary terrain flags, and an asymmetric actor-critic architecture.
+However, to the best of our knowledge, while the Ascento robot possesses a wheel diameter of 25 cm, both its simulation and hardware experiments only demonstrate the traversal of a single-step stair and lack the capability to ascend stairs with narrow treads.

-Although prior work has made significant advances in the locomotion of wheeled-legged robots over complex terrain, to the best of our knowledge, no universal obstacle-traversal framework yet exists for bipedal wheeled robots with arbitrary wheel sizes.
-In particular, when the robot is required to surmount high steps without any additional exteroceptive sensing, existing methods often struggle and are rarely effective.
+Currently, a universal obstacle-traversal framework for bipedal wheeled robots with arbitrary wheel sizes remains elusive.
+In particular, when a robot is required to surmount high steps exceeding its wheel radius without any additional exteroceptive sensing, existing methods often struggle with performance and training convergence.